 Step 3: Activating Accessibility Suite APK for Android

 This will open the Language & input menu.
 Scroll down until you see TalkBack, then tap on it.
 Now, choose E to enable.
 If . that option isn’t available to you (it should be), then look for something else with “TalkBack” in its name.
 There is usually more than one “TalkBack” option to choose from, but the E enables If one is the one that allows TalkBack.

 Android Accessibility Suite APK FAQs

-Now that you’ve gotten the application up and running, let’s give you an idea of what to do in case something goes wrong.
+Now that you’ve gotten the application up and running, let’s give you an idea of what to do if something goes wrong.

-If you want to take a look at the certain text but can’t hear it because your device is set to silent, then open TalkBack Settings and enable Text-to-Speech.
-If this is not an option for some reason, then your device most likely doesn’t have TTS enabled.
+If you want to look at the Text but can’t hear it because your device is silent, open TalkBack Settings and enable Text-to-Speech.
+If this is not an option for some reason, your device most likely doesn’t have TTS enabled.

 In your iOS device’s Accessibility menu, tap on the + icon.
 Now, scroll down until you find VoiceOver (it should be near the middle of the menu), then tap on it.

 How do I test the application to hear how it sounds?

 I recommend using TalkBack’s Voice Feedback feature to read out what is currently focused on your screen.
 To do this, long-press anywhere on your screen for a few seconds until you feel a vibration (or hear audio feedback).
 Now, release your finger, and the screen will vibrate again.
 Do this again, but instead of removing your thumb, press the screen focus button until you hear TalkBack read out some text (depending on what app is running).